Port Your Telephone Number to Flowroute

 With this available information, you can now create a port order request.

 The information provided will be validated, and if everything looks good, a port request will be submitted to your current provider.
 Once the port order is submitted, it can take 2-4 weeks to complete.
 The time to completion largely rests on the accuracy of the information you have provided and the speed with which your current carrier processes the request.
 Rest assured, any updates regarding the port progress will be sent to you through email.
 In addition, the Port Order page has a comments section where we can let you know any changes in status or problems.
 We will continually let you know as things change.

 If any issues occur during the porting process arise, we’ll let you know immediately and provide you with guidance on how you can move the port request forward.
 If no issues arise, you’ll be notified via email and through the Order History page of the completion date for your port.

-If you have any questions during the process, either while creating your port order or after submitting it, please contact our support engineers at firstname.lastname@example.org or the porting team at email@example.com.
+If you have any questions during the process, either while creating your port order or after submitting it, you may contact either our support engineers at firstname.lastname@example.org or the porting team at email@example.com.

 Did you find this article helpful?